Attorney at law: England and Wales and Ireland

-The term was previously used in England and Wales and Ireland for lawyers who practised in the common law courts.
+The term was formerly used in England and Wales and Ireland for lawyers who practised in the common law courts.
 They were officers of the courts and were under judicial supervision.
 Attorneys did not generally actually appear as advocates in the higher courts, a role reserved (as it still usually is) for barristers.
-Solicitors, those lawyers who practised in the courts of equity, were considered to be more respectable than attorneys and by the mid-19th century many attorneys were calling themselves solicitors.
+Solicitors, lawyers who practised in the courts of equity, were considered to be more respectable than attorneys and by the mid-19th century many attorneys were calling themselves solicitors.

 The Supreme Court of Judicature Act 1873 in England and Wales and the Supreme Court of Judicature Act (Ireland) 1877 in Ireland redesignated all attorneys as solicitors.
 The term persists in legal usage in the United Kingdom solely in the instance of patent attorneys, who are legal professionals having sat professional qualifications and are expert in acting in all matters and procedures relating to patent law and practice.
-They may, or may not, be additionally either solicitors or barristers, or have come to the practice through a technical expert route (e.g. following a PhD and period of practice in a scientific or engineering field).
+They may, or may not, be additionally either solicitors or barristers or have come to the practice through a technical expert route (e.g. following a PhD and period of practice in a scientific or engineering field).

 In the now three separate jurisdictions of England and Wales, Ireland, and Northern Ireland, references in any enactment to attorneys, with the exception of patent attorneys, must be construed as references to solicitors.

-The position of Attorney-General also persists.
+The chief legal adviser to the Sovereign and Government in affairs pertaining to England and Wales is called the Attorney-General.

 Poland

-In Poland, it is used as a free profession of public trust dealing with the provision of legal aid, in particular providing legal advice and consultations, drafting legal opinions, drafting legal acts and appearing before courts and offices as a proxy or defence counsel.
+In Poland, it is used as a free profession of public trust dealing with the provision of legal aid, in particular providing legal advice and consultations, drafting legal opinions, drafting legal acts, and appearing before courts and offices as a proxy or defence counsel.
 It is carried out on the basis of the Law of 6 July 1982 on attorney-at-law.
 In addition to the obligations arising from the law, every attorney-at-law and trainee attorney-at-law is also subject to the ethical standards of the attorney-at-law profession, defined in particular in the Code of Ethics for Attorney-at-Law.